YPF Logo

 In 1922, the country’s president, Hipolito Irigoyen, recognized the growing role of oil in the global economy and created YPF, a state-owned company dedicated to exploiting Argentina’s oil assets.
 As the first oil company in the country, YPF was well-positioned to become an international competitor and contribute to Argentina’s economic development.

-In 1922, YPF was founded by the country’s president, Hipolito Irigoyen, marking an important moment in the history of the Argentine energy sector.
+YPF was founded in 1922 by the country’s president, Hipolito Irigoyen, marking an important moment in the history of the Argentine energy sector.

 In the 1930s, YPF discovered many major oil fields, changing the picture of the energy industry.